Colleen Carlton: 2007–09

 Colleen, furious with Brad, gave Korbel permission to use her family's story in his new book, Saved From the Ashes.
 They broke up after she changed her mind about the book and Brad stopped the publication.
 Korbel moved on with Amber Moore while Colleen began a relationship with Daniel Romalotti.
 Their relationship ended soon after when Daniel reunited with Amber.

 After Brad died saving Sharon's son Noah Newman from drowning in a frozen pond, Colleen resolved to honor her father's memory by stepping into his seat on the Newman Enterprises board of directors.
 She angrily lashed out at the company's founder and CEO, Victor Newman, Brad's long-time rival, as she believed he is partly to blame for her father's death.
 Victor paid Jeffrey and Gloria Bardwell to catch Colleen in a compromising situation so she could be kicked off the board.
 They succeeded by paying a bartender to get her drunk and tape her flashing her breasts in public.

 Victor's vendetta against Colleen brought her closer to J.T., who at the time was married to Victoria Newman.
 They kissed before she is kidnapped and held hostage by Jack's mentally unstable ex-wife, Patty Williams.
 She later escaped by canoe on the nearby lake, but fell in and nearly drowned.
 Jack took her to the hospital, and she was declared brain dead.
 Traci made the decision to remove her daughter from life support and donated Colleen's heart to Victor.
 At Colleen's memorial service, her family gathered to remember the good times and say their goodbyes to her.
 They let red balloons float away in the air to as a way of saying goodbye to Colleen.
 One year later, Colleen made an appearance in a dream had by Victor.
-He realized it was she at the end when he knew he was doing wrong by her.
+He realized it was her at the end when he knew he was doing wrong by her.